RobolinkInc/doc-v2/docs/codrone-edu/python/07-Sensors/22-get_color_data.md

 ##### Description

-Getter function that gets a list of color data from the drone <br />
+Getter function that gets a list of color data from the drone. <br />

 ##### Syntax
 ```get_color_data()```<br />